 We are not very sure why the founders of the celebration of this holiday chose the 27th of August as the day of celebration.
 However, to give a twist to the name of the holiday, we know that people called this as The Duchess Who Wasn’t Day instead of The Duchess Day.
 Perhaps the date of celebration was arbitrarily chosen so as to give commemoration to the fact that Hungerford spent most of her life as a writer in anonymity.

 Who is Margaret Hungerford

-Margaret has a unique style of making a romantic novel vogue and kept up with all the upright morals considered as proper and appropriate back in her time.
+Margaret has a unique style of making a romantic novel vogue and keeping up with all the upright morals considered as proper and appropriate back in her time.
 Her published works were considered charming, entertaining, and able to capture the essence of the fashionable society during that time.
 The settings of her works were usually in Ireland.

-Her most famous work is Molly Bawn which is about an Irish girl who riled up the temper of her lover through her flirtatious manner and apathy for the normal social conventions during the late 19th century Ireland.
+Her most famous work is Molly Bawn which is about an Irish girl who riled up the temper of her lover through her flirtatious manner and apathy for the normal social conventions during late 19th century Ireland.
 This book is the origin of the very famous phrase “Beauty is in the eye of the beholder”

 The Duchess Who Wasn’t Day is always celebrated on August 27 each year.
-This means that the upcoming Duchess Who Wasn’t Day 2021 will be celebrated on Friday, August 27.

 The following are the main reasons why you should celebrate the Duchess Who Wasn’t Day: